Skip to main content

 Before you make a complaint

 Service requests are not complaints but may contain expressions of dissatisfaction.
 Organisations should have the opportunity to deal with a service request before a complaint is made.
-If you have not already reported the issue, you can:
+If you have not already reported the issue, you can report it:

 Report it